Flag football: Varsity flag football

 In 2023, the National Junior College Athletic Association (NJCAA) began to sponsor flag football as an emerging women's sport.

-In the spring of 2025, Atlantic East Conference of NCAA Division III began independently sponsoring women's flag football, with support from the NFL and the Philadelphia Eagles.
-In July 2024, Conference Carolinas of NCAA Division II announced that six of its 16 member schools would sponsor women's flag football, starting in the spring of 2026.
-In February 2025, the NCAA's Committee on Women's Athletics recommended that the association's three division add flag football as a varsity sport under its Emerging Sports for Women program; at the time of the recommendation, approximately 65 NCAA member institutions had varsity- or club-level flag football teams.
+In the spring of 2025, the Atlantic East Conference of NCAA Division III began independently sponsoring women's flag football, with support from the NFL and the Philadelphia Eagles.
+In July 2024, Conference Carolinas (CC) of NCAA Division II announced that six of its 16 member schools would sponsor women's flag football, starting in the spring of 2026.
+By the time CC started its first flag football season, two more full members and three associate members (one of them Division I Mount St. Mary's) had also joined its flag football league.
+In February 2025, the NCAA's Committee on Women's Athletics recommended that the association's three divisions add flag football as a varsity sport under its Emerging Sports for Women program; at the time of the recommendation, approximately 65 NCAA member institutions had varsity- or club-level flag football teams.
+At the January 2026 NCAA convention, all three divisions approved this addition, with the first season under "emerging" status being held in spring 2026.